psf/requests/docs/community/faq.rst

 -------------------

 Requests allows you to easily override User-Agent strings, along with any other HTTP Header.
-See `documentation about headers <https://requests.readthedocs.io/en/latest/user/quickstart/#custom-headers>`_.
+See :ref:`documentation about headers <custom-headers>`.